Pod-Point/laravel-aws-pubsub/README.md

 composer require pod-point/laravel-aws-pubsub
 ```

+## Publishing / Broadcasting

+### Configuration

-Next, you will need to add the following connection and configure your SNS credentials in the `config/broadcasting.php` configuration file:
+You will need to add the following connection and configure your SNS credentials in the `config/broadcasting.php` configuration file:

 ```php
 'connections' => [